-Lent starts on March 6th, and I have had a lot of questions about what we will be doing for Lent.
+Lent is fast approaching and I have had a lot of questions about what we will be doing for Lent.
 Our family isn’t from a liturgical tradition.
 However, I do have a great appreciation for liturgical tradition, and have observed lent in the past.
 Our girls are a little young for fasting.
 I could ask them to give up TV or sugar, but I don’t think they would understand the significance.
 Instead, I’m planning on fasting sweets, and the girls can observe and learn.
 We also will be reading through the ministry of Christ as a family.

 For those interested in following along, I have created a reading plan.